Labor induction

-Labor induction is the process or treatment that stimulates childbirth and delivery.
-Inducing (starting) labor can be accomplished with pharmaceutical or non-pharmaceutical methods.
+Labor induction is the procedure where a medical professional starts the process of labor (giving birth) instead of letting it start on its own.
+Labor may be induced (started) if the health of the mother or the baby is at risk.
+Induction of labor can be accomplished with pharmaceutical or non-pharmaceutical methods.

 In Western countries, it is estimated that one-quarter of pregnant women have their labor medically induced with drug treatment.
 Inductions are most often performed either with prostaglandin drug treatment alone, or with a combination of prostaglandin and intravenous oxytocin treatment.

-Medical uses
+Causes

 Commonly accepted medical reasons for induction include: